 This production was especially recorded by the BBC for radio, in an adaptation by Tom Stoppard, with the original National Theatre cast, directed for the radio by David Benedictus, and broadcast on BBC Radio 3 on Sunday 26 December 1993.

-Previewed 27 May 2009, Opened 4 June 2009, Closed 12 September 2009 at the Duke of York's Theatre in London
+Previewed 27 May 2009, Opened 4 June 2009, Closed 12 September 2009 at the Duke of York's Theatre

 "Certainly there are moments in David Leveaux's revival when you are bowled along on a wave of pleasure, surfing the play's metaphysical crests about the nature of chaos and order, the pursuit of truth and, for instance, why you can stir things together but not stir them apart - think jam and rice pudding.
 The answer to that one can be explained, with surprising simplicity, as a consequence of time moving forwards but never backwards.
 Occasionally you can just let the witty irony flow over you in lines such as: 'Sexual congress - is it the same as love?'
 'Oh no. It is much nicer than that,' and: 'Is God a Newtonian?'
 'An Etonian?
 Almost certainly, I'm afraid.'
 There are also odd instances, though, when I confess that I was sunk by such things as Fermat's Last Theorem, integrated algorithms, entropy or something overly-academic.
 According to one of the characters, algebra may well save the world.
 Not if I'm doing the maths.
 I'm happier solving the emotional mystery of who is being made love to in the gazebo and by whom.
 Thankfully, for the most part, the warmth and force of the performances from Neil Pearson, Nancy Carroll, Dan Stevens and Samantha Bond balance the brain-ache with the heartbreak quite beautifully.
 Exacting but exhilarating theatre."
 The Mail on Sunday